opsec-infosec/ft_irc-tester/readme.md

 # Client Tester

 This tester creates multiple clients that connect to the server and send messages at random times.
 Each client has its own thread and will connect to the server, to avoid all the clients trying to connect at one time and send messages all at once, a random delay is introduced on each client.
 For example, the command line client_tester 2 127.0.0.1 6667 will create 2 clients (threads), during the creation of the clients, client 1 may receive a delay of 5 seconds and client 2 may receive a delay of 30 seconds.
 Durring the loop execution, client 1 will loop every 5 seconds and client 2 will loop every 30 seconds.
-This creates an even distribution of clients connecting and sending loop messages to the server and spreads the load over all the connecting clients.
+This creates an even distribution of clients connecting and sending loop messages to the server and spreads the load over all the connecting clients, rather than having a huge spike of client connections and messages a delay then another huge spike of messages which is unrealistic in a real server setup.

 The following arguments are needed: